-It’s been years in the making, but the long-awaited BLACK WIDOW movie is almost here!
-On December 3, Marvel released the first trailer for the standalone film featuring Scarlett Johansson’s Avengers hero, Natasha Romanoff, aka Black Widow.
-The Black Widow solo film is one of several high-profile superhero movies hitting theatres in 2020, but prior to this trailer, audiences had seen virtually nothing from the film.
+It’s been years in the making, but the long-awaited BLACK WIDOW movie is coming!
+Marvel has released multiple trailers for the standalone film featuring Scarlett Johansson’s Avengers hero, Natasha Romanoff, aka Black Widow.
+The Black Widow solo film is one of several high-profile superhero movies hitting theatres soon, and BLACK WIDOW will kick off Marvel's Phase Four when it comes to theatres.

 [Video credit: Marvel Studios]

 The first trailer begins with scenes from previous AVENGERS movies, as Natasha (Johansson) narrates.
 “I used to have nothing, and then I got this job – this family.
 But nothing lasts forever.”
 In between scenes, Natasha stares at herself in the mirror as she recalls her life with the Avengers.
 She speaks with someone who may be General Thaddeus Ross (William Hurt), originally introduced way back in THE INCREDIBLE HULK back in 2008.
 We see Ross, looking much younger than we’re used to seeing him, which means that we're probably looking at a flashback.
 Whoever the man she's talking to is, he wants to know Nat's next move; she says she’s done running from her past.
 She’s going back to Budapest.

 We see Nat in the famous Keleti Station in Budapest, and, in a very classic-style apartment, she gently taunts and then confronts a mysterious young woman, Yelena Belova (Florence Pugh).
 Yelena is clearly also an assassin trained by the same Black Widow program as Natasha.
 We can see that as they fight, mirroring each other's moves exactly.